arXiv/arxiv-docs/help/policies/code_of_conduct.md

 # arXiv Code of Conduct

 <div class="code">
-## Seeking Feedback on Beta Version
+Seeking Feedback on Beta Version of Code of Conduct

 Below is the beta version of arXiv's Code of Conduct.
 We would like to get your feedback!
 Please let us know what you think [here](https://cornell.qualtrics.com/jfe/form/SV_eQDZib6K66o6gD3).
 We will be collecting feedback through 18 June 2019.
 </div>